Azure/azure-sdk-for-js/CONTRIBUTING.md

 #### Live tests

 By default, the npm scripts `test`, `test:node` or `test:browser` run recorded tests.
 To run live tests, you need the right Azure resources, set appropriate environment variables to point to these resources and set the environment variable `TEST_MODE` to "live".
-The readme file in the test folder of each package lists the Azure resources you would need and the environment variables to update.
+The readme file in the test folder of each package lists the Azure resources and the environment variables needed.

-You can create the Azure resources manually on your own or automate this process by...

-Our integration tests will run against the live resources, which are determined by the environment variables you provide.

-To run the integration tests, you will need to execute `rushx integration-test`.

-To generate new resources for your tests, follow the procedure at [Integration Testing with live services](https://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#integration-testing-with-live-services).
-What resources get created before the test, or created during the test depends on how the ARM template named `test-resources.json` is built, just as much as how the tests are written.
+You can create the Azure resources manually on your own or automate this process by using the script called `New-TestResources.ps1`.
+Follow the steps in [`Example 1 of New-TestResources.ps1`](ttps://github.com/Azure/azure-sdk-for-js/blob/master/CONTRIBUTING.md#building).
+Once the project is correctly built, you will be able to run the tests by following the [testing instructions](https://github.com/Azure/azure-sdk-for-js/blob/master/eng/common/TestResources/New-TestResources.ps1.md#example-1) to set up a service principal and deploy live test resources.
+To see what resources will be deployed for a live service, check the `test-resources.json` ARM template files in the folder of the service you wish to deploy for testing, for example `sdk\keyvault\test-resources.json`.

-Integration tests won't need updated recordings, and they also won't change previous recordings unless specified (see [Regenerating recordings](#regenerating-recordings)).
+Live tests won't need updated recordings, and they also won't change previous recordings unless specified (see [Regenerating recordings](#regenerating-recordings)).

+Keep in mind that you can set the environment variables as how they're set by default through your system preferences, or through the command line, or by setting them each one in a different line in a `.env` file in the parent folder of the project you'll be testing (like in the folder `keyvault` if you're testing the project at `sdk/keyvault/keyvault-keys`).
+You can read more about how `dotenv` works in [their README](https://github.com/motdotla/dotenv#readme).

 #### Regenerating recordings